 Remember the fateful luxury ship ‘Titanic’?
 It probably would have never drowned if it was built with all the safety measures in place.
 Nautical Sciences is the study of operating a vessel at sea; it includes topics such as navigation, ship stability, handling, propulsion, and meteorology.
-The course is designed for those who have studied physics, chemistry and mathematics at plus two levels and it helps if you have the favourable temperament towards seafaring.
-On completion of the pre-sea training, you can join some of the top shipping companies like NYK, Evergreen Marine Corporation and Maersk.
+The course is designed for those who have studied physics, chemistry, and mathematics at plus two levels and it helps if you have the favourable temperament towards seafaring.
+On completion of the pre-sea training, you can join some of the top shipping companies like NYK, Evergreen Marine Corporation, and Maersk.

 3. Culinary Art:

-Do you follow cookery shows like Master Chef, or Hell’s Kitchen?
+Do you follow cookery shows like Master Chef or Hell’s Kitchen?
 Do you like your food to look remarkable and taste delicious at the same time?
-If deciding and designing food menu for dinner at home seems exciting, and you like experimenting with new ingredients, a career as a culinary artist would be an ideal career choice for you.
+If deciding and designing a food menu for dinner at home seems exciting, and you like experimenting with new ingredients, a career as a culinary artist would be an ideal career choice for you.
 Culinary art is the art of preparing and cooking foods.
 Culinary artists are responsible for skilfully preparing meals that are as impressive to look at and pleasing to the palate.
 They are required to have knowledge of the science of food and an understanding of diet and nutrition.
-You will also get hands-on training on developing critical thinking skills and multi-tasking, a skill necessary to run any food service operation.
+You will also get hands-on training on developing critical thinking skills and multi-tasking, a skill necessary to run any foodservice operation.

 4. Physical Sciences: